techs-sus/rojo-script/contributing/status.md

 # Status

 We are currently on stage 3.
 This is due to the fact that we need to implement rt.require and sandboxing.
 We need to sandbox fake scripts to allow for better developer experience, and so that developers can parent Instances to `script`.

+# Goals

+1. lzma compress everything
+2. make a fast lzma decompresser
+3. put source thru darklua and minify final output too
+4. use buffer and bit32 magic
+5. represent tree in a single string and use custom decoder to rewrite it